Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Main results

 Furthermore, the following statements hold: \begin{itemize} \item [(a)] For $S \cong S^d_1$, inequality \eqref{eq:face_vol_bound} is attained with equality. \item [(b)] For $d \ge 4$ and $l \in \{1,d\}$, the equality in \eqref{eq:face_vol_bound} is attained if and only if $S \cong S^d_1$. \end{itemize} \end{theorem}

 In Theorem~\ref{main_volume}, for $l=d$ we have

 This gives us the sharp bound on the volume of the simplices in $\Sd{1}$.
 Theorem~\ref{main_volume} is a generalization of Theorems A and B in \cite{ben}, which are concerned with reflexive simplices, i.e., integral simplices containing the origin and such that their duals are again integral.
 For reflexive simplices, Theorems A and B in \cite{ben} cover Theorem~\ref{main_volume}(a) with $l=d$ and Theorem~\ref{main_volume}(b).
 Note that while Theorem~\ref{main_volume}(b) guarantees uniqueness for $l \in \{1,d\}$, there is nothing said about $l \in \{2, \dots, d-1\}$.
-We raise the question whether it is possible to characterize the simplices $S \in \Sd{1}$ for which \eqref{eq:face_vol_bound} is satisfied for $l \in \{2, \ldots, d-1\}$.
-It has been conjectured that for $d \ge 4$ the inequalities in Theorem~\ref{main_volume}(a) remain valid for arbitrary polytopes in $\Pd{1}$, cf. \cite[Conjecture~1.7]{ben}.
-Moreover, one can raise the question whether in this case equality in all of the inequalities of Theorem~\ref{main_volume}(a) for $l \in \{1, \ldots, d\}$ is only satisfied for $S^d_1$.
+We ask about a possible characterization of the simplices $S \in \Sd{1}$ for which \eqref{eq:face_vol_bound} is attained with equality in the case $l \in \{2, \ldots, d-1\}$.
+It has been conjectured that for $d \ge 4$ the inequalities in Theorem~\ref{main_volume}(a) remain valid for arbitrary polytopes in $\Pd{1}$; see \cite[Conjecture~1.7]{ben}.
+Moreover, one can ask whether in this case equality in all of the inequalities of Theorem~\ref{main_volume}(a) for $l \in \{1, \ldots, d\}$ is only satisfied for $S^d_1$, up to unimodular transformation.

-As a consequence of Theorem~\ref{main_volume} and some standard facts from geometry of numbers, we derive an upper bound on the number of integral points of a simplex in $\Sd{1}$ and each of its $l$-dimensional facets.
+As a consequence of Theorem~\ref{main_volume} and a well-known theorem by Blichfeldt (see Theorem~\ref{thm_blichfeldt} below), we derive an upper bound on the number of integral points of a simplex in $\Sd{1}$ and each of its $l$-dimensional facets.

-\begin{corollary} Let $S \in \Sd{1}$, where $d \ge 3$ and let $l \in \{1, \ldots, d\}$.
+\begin{corollary} Let $S \in \Sd{1}$, where $d \ge 3$, and let $l \in \{1, \ldots, d\}$.
 Then

 \end{corollary}